paralax/ColossalOpera/easy/slow_typist.md

 |`7`|`8`|`9`|
 |`.`|`0`||

 The distance between the centre of horizontally or vertically adjacent keys is exactly one centimetre.
 For instance, the distance between the centres of `3` and `9` would be two centimetres.
-The distance between the centres of `3` and `5` would be \u221a2cm.
+The distance between the centres of `3` and `5` would be sqrt 2cm.
 The Pythagoras theorem is sufficient to calculate the distance between any two keys.

 Clarence, as you might expect from one who works in an ISP, uses a very slow and inefficient system of typing.
 He uses a single finger and searches for the key, and then moves his finger to the key, then presses it, and repeats for all of the digits in the number.
 You might know of this style as the "eagle search system" since the finger searches above the keyboard for the correct key before plunging down for the keypress, like an eagle plunging down for a kill.